Advertisement

 9. Allianz Stadium (Turin, Italy)

-Juventus is one of the oldest and greatest teams in Italian football and in the world.
-With a rich history and background, the club has been held in high regard for decades among footballing fans.
+Juventus is one of the oldest and successful clubs in the Italian and European football.
+A global fanbase and a rich history and background, the club has been held in high regard for decades among footballing fans.
 Despite the various controversies regarding the club itself, their work on the pitch for ages has been memorable and of world-class standard.
 Thus, it only makes sense that their stadium does the same.

-Owing to renovations, the stadium is now a UEFA Category 4, meaning that it is one of the best football stadiums.
-Additionally, the stadium, owing to its excellent, first-in-class facilities, has hosted the 2014 UEFA Europa League Final and the 2021 UEFA Nations League Finals, among a plethora of other important games.
+Owing to renovations, the Allianz Stadium is now a UEFA Category 4 stadium, meaning that it is one of the best football stadiums.
+Additionally, the stadium, due to its excellent infrastructure, first-in-class facilities, it was given the honour of hosting the 2014 UEFA Europa League Final and the 2021 UEFA Nations League Finals, among a plethora of other important games under its roof.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |